 For many years, kayaking has been one of the fastest-growing segments of the outdoor industry.
 No surprise there; kayaking is easy to get started with, fun right from the get-go, and, once you have the necessary gear, it’s a very low-cost, low-environmental-impact sport.
 It’s no secret that most of us here at EasternSlopes.com are kayak enthusiasts.
 Most of us own one (or more) kayaks and paddle them often.
 But none of us are “Experts.”

 After the seminar, Jones caught up with Mongno and got him to hold still (no easy task) long enough to outline and expand on the essential points covered in his seminar.
-Here then, are some thoughts from a real expert on how to select the right paddle for you.
+Here then, are some thoughts from a real expert.

 ES: First of all, Danny, let’s answer the basic question: Any paddle will move a kayak through the water, why spend so much time and money looking for the “right” one?

-Mongno: Selecting the perfect kayak paddle is probably the most important decision you will make as a boater.
-The paddle is the tool that transfers your energy to the water and ultimately, to moving your boat.
+Mongno: Choosing the right kayak paddle among all the kayak paddles out there is probably the most important decision you will make as a boater.
+The paddle is the tool that transfers your energy to the water and, ultimately, to moving your boat.
 Choosing the proper blade shape will allow you to perform at the highest level for your body and your boat.
 A paddle that fits perfectly will allow you to be more comfortable, use less energy and spend more time on the water.
 Although it is such an important decision, it does not have to be hard.

 ES: OK, So where do you start?